Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Experimental results

 \section{Experimental results}

-In this section, we will report some numerical results of our algorithms implemented and tested on Matlab 2016b\cite{Matlab}.
+In this section, we report some numerical results of our algorithms implemented and tested on MATLAB 2016b \cite{Matlab}.
 We use Yalmip \cite{Yalmip} to build our optimization models.
-Yalmip provides us a convenient interface to call Gurobi\cite{Gurobi} and Cplex\cite{Cplex} in Matlab for solving SOCPs.
+Yalmip provides us a convenient interface to call many solvers such as GUROBI, CPLEX and IPOPT in MATLAB for solving SOCPs.

 Our tests are performed on Dell Workstation equipped with i7-6820HQ 2.70GHz CPU, 32GB RAM, 64 bits Windows 10.
-We have tested the same problem set of QEiCPs given in \cite{Fernandes14,Bras16,Adly11}.
+We have used QEiCP test problems defined in \cite{Adly11,Bras16,Fernandes14,Iusem16}.
 The first problem denoted by SeegerAdlyQ($3$) has been taken from \cite{Adly11}.
 In all the remaining problems, the matrix $A$ is the identity matrix and the matrices $B$ and $C$ are randomly generated with elements uniformly distributed in the intervals $[0, 1]$, $[0, 10]$, and $[0, 100]$.